isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ***

+## Review

-**Congratulations!
-At this point, you have implemented an Azure Function which uses AI Capabilities of Azure Computer Vision Cognitive Service to read text from an image.**
+**_Congratulations!_ At this point, you have implemented an Azure Function which uses AI Capabilities of Azure Computer Vision Cognitive Service to read text from an image.**

 ***